The cosmic QCD transition for large lepton flavour asymmetries: Cosmic trajectory

 \section{Cosmic trajectory}

-The fact that the individual lepton flavour asymmetries are essentially unconstrained before the onset of neutrino oscillations opens up a huge parameter space in order to study the cosmic trajectory at the times of the QCD transition.
-This immediately raises the question if large enough lepton flavour asymmetries could induce a first-order QCD transition and what \textit{large enough} quantitatively means.
-As we demonstrate in this section, our current method is however restricted to relatively low values of $l_{\alpha}$ which prohibits us to give a definite answer to this question at this point, but nevertheless allows us to identify regions in parameter space which deserve further study.
+The fact that the individual lepton flavour asymmetries are essentially unconstrained before the onset of neutrino oscillations opens up a huge parameter space for the cosmic trajectory at the times of the QCD transition.
+This raises the question if large enough lepton flavour asymmetries could change the nature of the QCD transition.
+Before exploring this new parameter space in section \ref{sec:Trajectory} we demonstrate that our current method does not allow to study arbitrary large lepton flavour asymmetries.

 Despite the observational constraint $| \ltot | = | l_e+l_{\mu}+l_{\tau} | <1.2 \times 10^{-2}$, unequal flavour asymmetries provide a lot of parameter freedom.
 For simplicity, in the main part of this work we only present the results for the scenario $l_{e}=0, l_{\mu}=-l_{\tau}$.
-We refer the reader to \ref{app:DiffCases} for more examples of differently distributed lepton flavour asymmetries.
+We refer the reader to Appendix \ref{app:DiffCases} for more examples of differently distributed lepton flavour asymmetries.
 As a supplement to our previous work \cite{Wygas:2018otj} we also discuss the case of equal flavour asymmetries.